Iron-Sparrow/Color-Palette-Image-Format/README.md

 The CoPIFF files are using arrays of unsigned integers to store the color palette and the pixels.

+The palette itself may be limited to a certain number of colors, which if it is defined, will convert the least common pixels to the closest color in the palette.
+This can be used in order to reduce file size at the cost of precision.

 ## File Extension

 The file extension for CoPIFF files are: